Minestom 2026 · Java 25 · Active Dev

 Methods

 Registers PlayerLoadedEvent.
-Creates green Health bar + blue Shield bar for each player, adds them to the HUD, and sets both tags to 100.0.
+Creates a green Health bar and blue Shield bar for each player, adds them to the HUD via BossBarManager, and initialises both tags to 100.0.
+Called internally by register().

 Applies damage routing through shield first, then health.
 Updates both tags on the player.